observIQ/terraform-provider-bindplane/docs/resources/bindplane_configuration_v2.md

   It supports advanced routing and OpenTelemetry Connectors.
 ---

+> [!NOTE]
+> bindplane_configuration_v2 resources are supported by BindPlane OP version 1.85.0 and later.

 # bindplane_configuration_v2

 The `bindplane_configuration_v2` resource creates a BindPlane configuration that can be applied